Finnoy Travel - Travel Stories and Reviews

 The main difference between a Finnish visa and a residence permit lies in the purpose and duration of stay.
 A visa is a document that allows individuals to enter Finland for a specific purpose and period, such as tourism, business, or study.
 Visas are typically issued for shorter stays, usually up to 90 days within six months.

-On the other hand, a residence permit grants individuals the right to live and stay in Finland for a longer duration.
+On the other hand, a residence permit grants individuals the right to live and stay in Finland longer.
 Residence permits are issued for various purposes, including work, family reunification, studies, and other specific circumstances.
 They allow individuals to reside in Finland for a specific period, which can be extended if needed.

-Visas and residence permits can both potentially grant the holder the right to work, although this depends on the specific type.
-It is crucial to have a clear understanding of the terms and conditions associated with each option before proceeding with the application process.
+Visas and residence permits can potentially grant the holder the right to work, although this depends on the specific type.
+It is crucial to clearly understand the terms and conditions associated with each option before proceeding with the application process.
 With immigration to Finland, we talk mainly about residence permits.

 Visiting Finland

 Some people prefer to have a vacation or a stopover in Finland before making the migration decision.
-The EU citizens can visit, live and work in Finland without a need for a visa or a residence permit.
+EU citizens can visit, live, and work in Finland without a visa or a residence permit.
 Also, holding a Schengen visa from another Schengen country is enough for a short-term tourism visit to Finland.

 Citizens of certain countries can visit Finland for 90 days for tourism without a visa.

-People who do not fall into the previous categories, need to apply for a Finnish visa or residence permit to be able to legally visit Finland.
+People who do not fall into the previous categories need to apply for a Finnish visa or residence permit to be able to visit Finland.

 Studying in Finland

-The simplest way to move to Finland is to study in a Finnish school.
-Naturally, first you need to get into a school and pay the required tuition fee.
+The simplest way to move to Finland is to study in a Finnish school. first, you need to get into a school and pay the required tuition fee.
 You must also be financially stable to cover your living costs.
-With a student visa, you are allowed to work but make sure to abide by the specified income ceiling as the visa is mainly meant for studying.
-Studying in Finland is a worthwhile experience having the chance to utilize excellent school facilities while receiving top-notch training/education.
+With a student visa, you can work but abide by the specified income ceiling, as the visa is mainly meant for studying.
+Studying in Finland is a worthwhile experience, having the chance to utilize excellent school facilities while receiving top-notch training/education.
 Finland is known to have one of the best education systems in the world.

-After graduation, you can apply for a residence permit extension that allows you to stay in Finland while seeking a job or founding a company.
-If you already have a job, you can apply for a work-based residence permit.
+After graduation, you can apply for a residence permit extension to stay in Finland while seeking a job or founding a company.
+You can apply for a work-based residence permit if you already have a job.
 As a job-seeker, you have a good chance of being hired if you meet the requirements.
 If you are a citizen of an EU member state, a Nordic country, Liechtenstein or Switzerland, you do not need a residence permit to stay in Finland.

 Non-EU citizens must pay a tuition fee in Finnish universities.
-It is possible to apply for a scholarship that can cover even the whole tuition fee but then you need to be of one the best applicants.
-Tuition fees are a little more than 10,000 euros/year but some fields may be exempted from it.
+It is possible to apply for a scholarship that can cover the entire fee, but youmusto be one of the best applicants.
+Tuition fees are slightly more than 10,000 euros/year, but some fields may be exempted.

 Even if you find free studies or get a scholarship, you need about 6,500 euros per year of living funds to get a student visa.